opensajux/opensajux/README.md

 ## OpenSajux
 OpenSajux is a Personal Content Management System hosted on Google AppEngine.
-OpenSajux manages all your data from Twitter, Facebook, Google+, Blogger, GitHub and others and displays them the way you want them to be viewed.
+OpenSajux manages all of your data from Twitter, Facebook, Google+, Blogger, GitHub and others and displays them the way you want them to be viewed.

 ## Supported Data Sources
 + Google+